HubSpot/codegallery/readme.md

 It’s recommended to include GIF recordings to show specific setup steps.
 You can use [RecordIt](http://recordit.co/ "RecordIt App for screen recording and GIFs") chrome extension to record these quickly.

 *Ready to Submit it?*
 When you're ready to submit, visit the [contribute to the Code Gallery](https://hubs.ly/H0h79hk0) page to submit your entry.

+*Once submitted, your entry will be reviewed before publishing* To keep quality high and protect against any malicious activity, we review all entries before publishing them live in the Code Gallery.
+We try to do this as fast as possible, however, this is a voulenteer effor - please allow up to 7-10 business days. :) Thanks for your patience.

 ## Code